Rating-Captain/php-client/README.md

 # client
-RatingCaptain client classe
+RatingCaptain client class

 You can create new ratingcaptain email via this class

-First you have to create new instance and pass your RatingCaptain Api Key you can find your API key in https://ratingcaptain.com/app/websites
+First you have to create new instance and pass your RatingCaptain Api Key, you can find your API key in https://ratingcaptain.com/app/websites
 <br>
 Example: '9f6ag554a73a12d224fc1C3bb2274345' <br>